cardano-foundation/developer-portal/docs/native-tokens/minting_nfts.md

 b35a4ba9ef3ce21adcd6879d08553642224304704d206c74d3ffb3e6eed3ca28     0        1000000000 lovelace
 ```

-Since we need each of those values in our transaction we will store them individually in a corresponding variable.
+Since we need each of those values in our transaction, we will store them individually in a corresponding variable.

 ```bash
 txhash="insert your txhash here"